vicano-code/Web-Shop/README.md

 # Ecommerce Website

-This is a test ecommerce website built with HTML, CSS, JavaScript, React, Bootstrap, and the emailjs REST API.
+This is a test e-commerce website built with HTML, CSS, JavaScript, React, Bootstrap, and the emailjs API.
 This website allows users to browse products, view product details, add products to their cart, and register an account.

 ## Features